sam-leenderts/kube-sn-cluster/readme.md

 # Kubernetes single node cluster
+This guide has been tested using docker as the container runtime and Kubernetes V1.30

 ## Prerequisites
 - A machine running Ubuntu 24.04 LTS with a minimum 2 GiB of RAM and 2 CPUs